- A server (virtual machine or not), running Linux. The current officially supported version is 20.04 LTS.

 A Redis server, with support for Redis PubSub.
 Tested on version 4.0.9 and above.
 Required in Production environments and when scaling the platform horizontally - in that scenario, each instance will have to point to the same redis server.

-Best practises: avoid sharing the redis server between multiple separate installations of OMNIA.
+Best practices: avoid sharing the redis server between multiple separate installations of OMNIA.
 As the platform allows modelers to write their own C# code, it could potentially lead to them accessing information of other installations.

 If you are doing horizontal scaling, it will be necessary to use sticky sessions.